JackLJohnson/rpg-git-book/7-migrating.md

 When you invoke the compile commands, whether from a 5250 shell, pase shell or IDE, make sure you set the jobs current working directory to the root/directory of the project you're working with to make sure the sources `/INCLUDE` and `/COPY` statements work as intended (as shown in the chapter about copybooks).

+You can change your working directory in a 5250 job using either `CD` or `CHGCURDIR`.
+You can also change your working directory in RDi and ILEditor when compiling sources.
+When working in pase, you can use `cd` to change working directory.

 ## Compiling non-IFS sources

 For compilers like `CRTBNDCL` or `CRTCMD` (or any without the `SRCSTMF` parameter), in the case that a business has not updated the 7.3 yet, to compile the source the developer would have to create a temporary source member in the same library they are building the object in (which should be their own developer library) and then compile that source member.
 For example: